suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 | 0x2  | Secure Object KID - see {{keyid-ext}}                |
 | 0xA  | Private Extensions - see {{pvt-ext}}                 |

+Note: The Private Extensions type (0xA) appears only within the encrypted payload structure defined in {{app}}, not as a regular MoQT Object Header Extension.
+It is registered here to reserve the type value and prevent conflicts with the extension type field used in the encrypted payload format.

 ## Cipher Suites {#ciphersuite}

 This document establishes a "MoQ Secure Objects Cipher Suites" registry.